The Total Chromaticity Diagram,2020, not yet submitted.

-Enforcing Kubelka-Munk Constraints for Opaque Paints,2015, under review.
+Enforcing Kubelka-Munk Constraints for Opaque Paints,2015, to appear in the Journal of Coloration Technology.

 A Colour Survey of Artist's Pastels,Journal of the International Colour Association, Vol. 15, pp. 42-59, May 2016.